-We can't find the Smith Island Cakes shop described below.
-They have either moved or are totally gone.
-We are still researching it.
+We can’t find the Smith Island Cakes shop described below.
+They have either moved or are totally gone, though Smith Island Cakes is still making cakes.
 So just in case they have moved, I left the article below.
 But ignore the description of the location.
 They are no longer in the Ocean Gateway shopping center where they used to be.

 In spite of what some of the locals may tell you, there is indeed intelligent life south of the Dewey Beach Corporate city limits.
 In fact, there are some delectible little gems just a click away in the Other Area Reviews box on this page.